-The Career Ladder Nursing program is accredited by the National League for Nursing Accrediting Commission (www.nlnac.org), 61 Broadway, New York, NY 10006; telephone: 1-800-669-1656 ext.
-153. The NLNAC is officially recognized as the accredited agency for nursing education by the Council of Postsecondary Accreditation and the U.S. Department of Education.
+The Career Ladder Nursing program is accredited by the National League for Nursing Accrediting Commission (www.nlnac.org), 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326; telephone: 404-975-5000, fax: 404-975-5020.
+The NLNAC is nationally recognized as an accrediting agency for both post-secondary and higher degree programs in nursing education.

 Successful completion of the first level of the curriculum leads to a Certificate of Achievement and eligibility to take the State Board Examination for licensure as a Practical Nurse.
 The first level curriculum requires two semesters and one summer session.
-The Certificate of Achievement requires 39 credits.

 Continuation into the second level of the Career Ladder Nursing program is based upon satisfactorily meeting established criteria for entry of continuing students into the second level.
 The second level requires an additional two semesters and leads to an Associate in Science Degree and eligibility to take the State examination for licensure as a Registered Nurse.
-Graduates will also be eligible for admissions to the third year of the Bachelor of Science in Nursing program at UH Mānoa.
+Graduates will also be eligible for admission to the Bachelor of Science in Nursing program at UH Mānoa.